Baan Chinpracha House In Phuket Town

 To really understand the history of the building you will need a guided tour by a local who has knowledge about Phuket's history and culture who can explain in detail the history of the house which impart acts as a museum.

-These carriages were once used for transport
+Horse-drawn carriages were once used for transport

 How to get to Chinpracha House